mongodb/docs/source/includes/command/atlas-backups-schedule.rst

 Related Commands
 ----------------

+* :ref:`atlas-backups-schedule-delete` - Delete all backup schedules of a cluster.
-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-backups-schedule-describe` - Describe a cloud backup schedule for the cluster you specify.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-backups-schedule-update` - Modify the backup schedule for the specified cluster for your project.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   delete </command/atlas-backups-schedule-delete>
+   describe </command/atlas-backups-schedule-describe>
+   update </command/atlas-backups-schedule-update>